 This Quarterly Report on Form 10-Q contains "forward-looking statements" that involve risks and uncertainties, as well as assumptions that, if they never materialize or prove incorrect, could cause our results to differ materially from those expressed or implied by such forward-looking statements.
 The statements contained in this Quarterly Report on Form 10-Q that are not purely historical are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
-Such forward-looking statements include any expectation of earnings, revenue or other financial items; any statements of the plans, strategies and objectives of management for future operations; factors that may affect our operating results; statements related to future performance and other matters that do not relate strictly to historical facts or statements of assumptions underlying any of the foregoing.
-Forward-looking statements are often identified by the use of words such as, but not limited to, "anticipate," "believe," "can," "continue," "could," "estimate," "expect," "intend," "may," "will," "plan," "project," "seek," "should," "target," "would," and similar expressions or variations intended to identify forward-looking statements.
+Such forward-looking statements include any expectation of earnings, revenue or other financial items; any statements of the plans, strategies and objectives of management for future operations; factors that may affect our operating results; statements are often identified by the use of words such as, but not limited to, "anticipate," "believe," "can," "continue," "could," estimate," "expect," "intend," "may," "will," "plan," "project," "seek," "should," "target," "would," and similar expressions or variations intended to identify forward-looking statements.
 These statements are based on the beliefs and assumptions of our management based on information currently available to management.
 Such forward-looking statements are subject to risks, uncertainties and other important factors that could cause actual results and the timing of certain events to differ materially from future results expressed or implied by such forward-looking statements.
-Factors that could cause or contribute to such differences include various risks and uncertainties described below and elsewhere in this Quarterly Report on Form 10-Q and our Annual Report on Form 10-K for the year ended December 31, 2020 (on pages 13-22) filed with the SEC on March 31, 2021.
-Furthermore, such forward-looking stateme
+Except as required by law, we undertake no obligation to update any forward-looking statements or circumstances after the date of such statements.
+Factors that could cause or contribute to such differences include various risks and uncertainties described below and elsewhere in this Quarterly Report on Form 10-Q as well as in our Quarterly Report on Form 10-Q for the three months ended March 31, 2021 (filed with the SEC on May 17, 2021) and our Annual Report on Form 10-K for the year ended December 31, 2020 (filed w

-- · our uncertain revenue stream; - uncertainty of the outcome of our pending litigations; - our ability to generate further revenue from our Remote Power Patent for the period prior to March 7, 2020 (the expiration of the patent) including achieving a favorable outcome in our trial with Hewlett-Packard scheduled to commence on August 2, 2021; - our ability to achieve future revenue from our Cox patent portfolio, Mirror Worlds patent portfolio and M2M/IoT patent portfolio; - our ability to protect our patents; - · our ability to execute our strategy to acquire or make investments in high quality patents with significant licensing opportunities; - our ability to enter into strategic relationships with third parties to license or otherwise monetize their intellectual property; - our ability to achieve a return on our investment in ILiAD Biotechnologies, LLC; - uncertainty as to whether cash dividends will continue to be paid; - the risk that we may be determined to be a personal holding company in 2021 which may result in our issuing a special cash dividend to our stockholders to the extent we have undistributed personal holding company income resulting in less cash available for our operations and strategic transactions; - the impact of Covid-19 causing delays in our legal proceedings; and - legislative, regulatory and competitive developments.
+- our uncertain revenue stream; - uncertainty of the outcome of our pending litigations; - our ability to achieve future revenue from our Cox patent portfolio, Mirror Worlds patent portfolio and M2M/IoT patent portfolio; - our ability to protect our patents; - · our ability to execute our strategy to acquire or make investments in high quality patents with significant licensing opportunities; - our ability to enter into strategic relationships with third parties to license or otherwise monetize their intellectual property; - our ability to achieve a return on our investment in ILiAD Biotechnologies, LLC; - uncertainty as to whether cash dividends will continue to be paid; - the risk that we may be determined to be a personal holding company in 2021 which may result in our issuing a special cash dividend to our stockholders to the extent we have undistributed personal holding company income resulting in less cash available for our operations and strategic transactions; - the impact of Covid-19 causing delays in our legal proceedings; and - legislative, regulatory and competitive developments.

-NETWORK-1 TECHNOLOGIES, INC. CONDENSED CONSOLIDATED BALANCE SHEETS
+NETWORK-1 TECHNOLOGIES, INC. CONDENSED CONSOLIDATED BALANCE SHEETS (UNAUDITED)

-(UNAUDITED)